-Richard Crisp is a Senior Research Fellow at the Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University.
-Since joining CRESR, he has led and worked on projects for a range of organisations, including central government departments, local authorities, research charities and Third Sector bodies.
+Richard Crisp is a Reader at the Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University.
+He specialises in research on poverty, worklessness, social and spatial inequality and inclusive growth and has led projects for a range of organisations, including central government departments, local authorities and, research charities.

 - worklessness, welfare-to-work and welfare reform

 - Centre for Regional Economic and Social Research

 2013-2019 Evaluation of the Talent Match programme to tackle youth unemployment, Big Lottery Fund.
 Role: Team member.

 2014-2019 Evaluation of the West Yorkshire Finding Independence (WYFI) multiple and complex needs programme, DISC (Project Manager).

 2017 Tackling the transport-related barriers to work in low income neighbourhoods, Joseph Rowntree Foundation, Director.

 2016 Tackling poverty in city regions through housing and planning policy, Joseph Rowntree Foundation (Director).